Azure-Samples/azure-postgres-mcp-demo/README.md

 This deployment creates:
 - Azure Container App running the MCP server with Managed Identity (Reader access to your PostgreSQL server)
 - Entra ID App Registration for MCP server authentication
-- Entra ID Role assignment for AI Foundry to authenticate to the MCP server
+- Entra ID Role assignment for Foundry to authenticate to the MCP server

 ![Screenshot of Azure Portal components](images/azure_portal_resources.png)